4 Key Steps to Prepare for Your Next Compensation Cycle

 When should you do it?
 During your current compensation cycle, and immediately after.

 What does it involve?
 Your next cycle should begin before your current cycle ends.
 It’s never too early to start planning!
 You should make a list of issues and pain points as you go through your process so that you can address them when you begin your configuration updates.
-You should also arrange a ‘lessons learnt’ session with a cross-section of users and review previously released enhancements as they may improve your process for the next year.
+You should also arrange a ‘lessons learned’ session with a cross-section of users and review previously released enhancements as they may improve your process for the next year.
+Effective People can help with the release management review, providing you with a walk-through and demo of new functionality.

 2) Plan